-Q9 Remuneration paid to the clerical and management personal employed on a monthly or yearly basis is known as Q 10 suggests that employees may be requested to express their views on the usefulness or futility of a particular welfare scheme.
-Views thus obtained will decide the future of the welfare scheme.
+Q6 The sum total of the money and other valuable items given in exchange for wo ork performed.
+Q7Motivations devices used to encourage special work effort such as bonus or commission is c alled as is the amount paid by the employer for the services of hourly, daily, weekly, fortnigh Q9 Remuneration on paid to the clerical and management personal employed on a monthly - s known as Q 10 suggests that employees may be requested to express their views on the tility of a particular welfare scheme.
+Views thus obtained will decide the future of the we fare scheme.

-- Moorthy , M.V.
+- Moorthy, M.V.
 Principles of labour welfare, Gn Indupta Brothers, 1968, p 40 Ibid, P 17 - P.C.
-Tripathi, Human Resource Management, Sultan Chand, 1999, P 219 - Report of the Royal Commission on labour 1931, p.261 - Report of ILO at its Asian Regional Conference 1950, p.3 - C. P. Thakur, Corporate Strategy on Fringe Benefits, Spectrum Publishing, Delhi, 1985 - M. Harris, HRM, McGrawHill, N.Y, 1996 - Laxmi Narain, Managerial compensation and motivation in public enterprises, Oxford and IBH, New Delhi,1973 - S. Dayal, Industrial Relation system in India, Sterling, New Delhi,1985 - Hayes & Ninemeier Human Resources Management in the Hospitality Industry.
-John Wiley & Sons, Inc., 2009 - K.N.
+Tripathi, Human Resource Management, Sultan Chand, 1999, P 219 - Report of the Royal Commission on labour 1931, p.261 - Report of ILO at its Asian Regional Conference 1950, p.3 - C. P. Thakur, Corporate Strategy on Fringe Benefits, Spectrum Publishing, Delhi, 1985 - M. Harris, HRM, McGrawHill, N.Y, 1996 - Laxmi Narain, Managerial compensation and motivation in public enterprises, Oxford and IBH, New Delhi,1973 - S. Dayal, Industrial Relation system in India, Sterling, New Delhi, 1985 - Hayes & Ninemeier Human Resources Management in the Hospitality Industry.
+John Wiley & Sons, Inc.,2009 - K.N.
 Subramanium, Wages in India, Tata McGraw Hill, New Delhi, 1979

 - M. V. Moorthy, Principle of Labour Welfare, Gupta Brothers, Visakhapatnam,1968,p 10 - Michael Armstrong, A Handbook of Personnel Management & Practices, Third Edition, Kogan, London, 1988, p 299 - R.J.
-Mathis and J.H.Jackson, Personnel/Human Resource Management, Tata McGraw Hill, New Delhi,1988 - Mason Haire, Psychology in Management, New York, TataMcGraw Hill, 1964
+Mathis and J.H.Jackson, Personnel/Human Resource Management, Tata McGraw Hill, New Delhi, 1988 - Mason Haire, Psychology in Management, New York, TataMcGraw Hill, 1964